PotatoInfinity/WebTerminal/README.md

 ## Requirements
 - A C++ compiler (g++ or clang++)
-- Make (usually installed on macOS/Linux)
+- Make (usually installed on macOS)

 ## Compilation
 To compile the server, simply run: